rust-stuco/lectures/week1/slides.md

 }
 ```

+* Booleans are always 1 byte in size

 ---

 # Characters

 Rust has a UTF-8 character type `char`.
-Use `char` with single quotes.
-Due to `char` being UTF-8, a `char` is always 4 bytes in length.

 ```rust
 fn main() {